saucemachine/saucemachine.github.io/notes.md

 <details>
 <summary><strong>Decision Surfaces vs Rule Engines</strong></summary>

-Rule engines dominate underwriting systems because they are easy to explain, audit, and enforce.
-Their failure mode is rigidity: every exception must be anticipated in advance.

-Decision surfaces, whether learned or hand-constructed, behave differently.
-They allow local smoothness and global constraint simultaneously.
-Instead of encoding *what must happen*, they encode *what is likely to happen* under similar conditions.
+**Context**
+Most underwriting systems still rely on rule engines because they are legible, auditable, and easy to reason about under regulatory pressure.

+**Observation**
+Rule engines fail at boundaries.
+Every exception must be anticipated in advance, and once exceptions accumulate, the rule set becomes opaque even to its authors.

+**Alternative**
+Decision surfaces allow smooth local behavior while respecting global constraints.
+They model *likelihood*, not *permission*.

+**Practice**
-In practice, most production systems end up hybrid:
+In production systems, the most robust architecture is hybrid:

-- hard constraints for regulatory or structural limits
+- hard constraints for structural limits
-- soft decision surfaces for ranking, routing, or appetite estimation
+- soft surfaces for ranking, routing, and appetite estimation

 The mistake is treating these as competing paradigms rather than layers.
 </details>